My name is Lesley Hiscox and I offer Supervision both to Counsellors and to other professionals working in a wide range of “Helping Professions”

 “ Supervision is a joint endeavour in which a practitioner with the help of a supervisor, attends to their clients, themselves as part of the client practitioner relationships and the wider systemic context, and by so doing improves the quality of their work, transforms their client relationships, continuously develops themselves, their practice and the wider profession”

-I see Supervision as a time for reflection.
-It requires a balance between three very different tasks
+But more simply… I see Supervision as a time for reflection.
+However, it does require a balance between three very different tasks:

 What do I offer as a Supervisor?